townsend75/Portfolio-4/README.md

 ## Acknowledgements

-- I would like to thank my Code Institute mentor, Sheryl Goldberg for her valuable support
+- I would like to thank my mentor, Sheryl Goldberg for her invaluable help throughout this project.
+Countless tips and articles helped fill the gaps in my knowledge.

-- I would also like to thank the Code Institute tutors who helped me sort out multiple issues
+- I would also like to thank the Code Institute tutors who helped me sort out multiple issues.

+## Bugs and fixes

+After initial submission, I was made aware of a security issue involving users being able to access and alter bookings not related to their own accounts by entering certain URLs.
+I resolved this issue by adding the @login_required decorator to the applicable views and also adding code making sure the user can only access booking made by themselves.
+If a user attempts to access a URl related to another booking, they are now redirected to the hompage and receive a message informing them that they do not have permission to view the requested page.